 WHO CAN DO AN INTERNSHIP IN GERMANY?

-If you are going to Germany to do an internship, please keep in mind that depending on your nationality and personal situation there are different regulations and processes.
-For European citizens the process is really simple but for non-EU citizens it can get more complicated.
-In any case, we are experts in internship arrangements, so we can help with any kind of requests.
+If you are going to Germany to do an internship, please keep in mind that depending on your nationality and the personal situation there are different regulations and processes.
+For European citizens, the process is really simple but for non-EU citizens, it can get more complicated.
+In any case, we are experts in internship arrangements, so we can help with any kind of request.

 TYPES OF INTERNSHIPS

 - Voluntary internship: during your BA or between your BA and MA

 - Mandatory internship: during your studies, as a part of it.

 The main difference is that in the basic and voluntary internship your salary (if there is) will be "gross" (taxes apply and will be deducted) and in your mandatory internship, it will be net.
 As well, the main difference is that for basic internships and voluntary internships (extracurricular) the company needs to offer a minimum wage salary which is 8.84 € per hour and for mandatory internships (curricular) it can be unpaid or with a salary lower than the minimum wage.